 In 1998, he joined the faculty at the University of Pittsburgh-Johnstown, teaching elective courses on Music History, Jazz History and Theory, which he would remain until 2000.
 He also accepted an adjunct position from 1998-1999 at Pennsylvania State University-Main Campus as the Instructor of Bass Studies.

 He then joined the music faculty of Indiana University of PA in 2001, becoming tenured as Regular Part-time in 2009.
 While at IUP, he was the Director of Applied Bass Studies, instructed courses in String Methods and Music Appreciation, and directed the Bass Ensemble, Jazz Band, and performed in many events involving students, faculty, and/or guest artists.
-He officially resigned from his position in 2013.

 He has actively participated in Pennsylvania Music Educators Association (PMEA) events including guest conductor for District Jazz Choirs in Districts 6, 7, and 9 and District Jazz Band in District 3.
 He was a guest clinician in the PMEA 2011 State Conference in Pittsburgh, PA demonstrating “The Versatility of the Bass.”
 The following year, he presented at the PMEA 2012 State Conference in Hershey, PA, collaborating with respected vocal educator, Elizabeth Good, in a seminar entitled, “Cooking Up Some Vocal Jazz: Appetizers to a Full Course Meal.”